Forrest-Z/CrowdNav/README.md

 `$ roslaunch pedsim_simulator 700_4way.launch`

-- Note that for each scenerio you want to run, you will need to update the map path in corresponding nav_config_700_*.lua file in `control_stack/config` to match your absolute path
+- Note that for each scenerio you want to run, you will need to update the map path in the corresponding nav_config_700_*.lua file in `control_stack/config` to match your absolute path

 - Analytics for each run will be automatically printed on the terminal